 Thinking about converting lawn to flower bed?
-Well, we recently turned part of our backyard grass lawn to a flower bed, to accommodate our growing needs of having more gardening space!
+We recently turned part of our backyard grass lawn to a flower bed, to accommodate our growing needs of having more gardening space!
 So I thought I’d share the entire DIY process from removing the grass to conditioning the soil, setting up drip irrigation and adding the finish touches.
-Let’s get started!

 Expand your garden area for free